Choosing an Air Compressor for Home Garage

 Large two-stage compressors are for medium and heavy use.
 If you are constantly using air tools, this is what you need.
 They are built to run more often and keep higher pressure.
 If you're serious about automotive restoration, consider a 220v unit with a dual-stage motor.
 Pay a qualified electrician to run a 220v outlet into the garage, especially if you plan to weld anything more than sheet metal.

-Currently, my garage air compressor is a Campbell-Hausfeld 26-gallon, 220v unit.
-The motor is cast iron and delivers 5.5 CFM at 90 PSI.
+For the last 15 years, a Campbell-Hausfeld 220v unit has been running all my automotive air tools.
+It's a 26 gallon, the motor is cast iron and delivers 5.5 CFM at 90 PSI.
 It is oil-lubricated and rated at three running horsepower.

-In the 15+ years I've owned it, the C-H compressor has handled all my garage needs, including a lot of automotive sheet metal work (air hammer, DA sander, etc).
+In the years I've owned it, the C-H compressor has handled all my garage needs, including quite a bit of automotive sheet metal work (air hammer, DA sander, etc).

 Vertical vs Horizontal Compressors